Skip to content

 For NFL Same-Game Parlays 2026: Building a Correlation Map, the first pass is not the over or the under.
 It is the projection path: expected snaps, routes, carries, targets, red-zone chances, game environment, and price.
 That is how Patrick Mahomes, Lamar Jackson, Joe Burrow and Derrick Henry become actual decisions instead of name-brand clicks on a prop board.

 The same logic applies to Chiefs, Bills, Ravens and Eagles.
 A prop tied to a fast offense, stable role, and tight spread behaves differently from a prop tied to blowout risk or uncertain personnel.
-Treat vig, hold, same-game parlay and closing line value as connected markets, not isolated buttons.
+Treat vig, hold, same-game parlay and weather as connected markets, not isolated buttons.

 Before-you-click checklist